currentxchange/purple-explainer/Economic-Brief.md

 ## Utility
 🔵 BLUx is a reward given to creators that receive 1 Up on a piece of content they created.
 Guardian and Changer roles can also earn BLUx.

 1 BLUx can be spent to make 1 Blu Up.
-Ups make content appear bigger on the mapp, and higher on the charts.
+Ups make content appear bigger on the mapp, and higher on the [charts](Top-Charts.md).
 BLUx is indivisible.

-Because SOL is limited, BLUx is the only way to Up a piece of content more than 288 times on one day.
+Because SOL is limited, BLUx is the only way to Up a piece of content more than 288 times in one day.

 ## Max Supply = Max Possible on EOSIO (2<sup>64</sup>-1) 🔵 BLUx